Charles Austin (high jumper): Career

 Charles Austin coached himself over his 15-year professional career to where only seven people in the history of the high jump jumped higher.
 Standing 6' 1/2", he jumped 22 inches over his height, sixth all time.
 An Olympic gold medalist, Austin is the current American and Olympic high jump record holder, two-time World Champion, and a nine-time national track and field high jump champion.
 From starting in high school to the end of his career, Charles improved almost a foot in height.

 Born in Bay City, Texas, and raised in Van Vleck, Texas, Austin was the youngest of 10 children.
 He was a senior in high school without any way to pay for college, when some friends convinced him to try high jumping for the track team.
 He cleared six feet on his first try to make the team and finished the year with a personal best of 6' 11".

 Austin's success landed him an athletic scholarship at Southwest Texas University (now Texas State University).
 After a difficult first few years, he climbed the ranks in the NCAA, shattering school records and his senior year, won the NCAA Outdoor Championship in 1990 and was the number one college high jumper in the country.

 In 1991, Austin graduated with a degree in business administration.
 Within the year, five years after taking up the high jump in 1986, he was the American Record Holder (2.40m – 7'10 1/2"), gold medalist at the 1991 World Championship and was a contender to win in the Olympics.
 However, when he arrived at the 1992 Olympic trials there was speculation on whether or not he should compete, due to a knee injury.
 He pushed forward, making it on to the U.S. team, but his confidence was shaken and a poor performance cost him a medal.
 He finished in eighth place.

 The trouble continued, forcing Austin to have major surgery in July 1993 where almost half of his patellar tendon had to be removed due to the damage that was caused.
-Because of the severity of the injury Austin was told his high jump career was over.
+Because of the severity of the injury, Austin was told his high jump career was over.
 He took it upon himself to rehabilitate his knee back to where he could once again compete at the highest level.
 He was left to watch from home as his fellow athletes competed in the 1993 World Championship.
-But while his knee healed, Austin's passion continued to grow.
 In 1994, he began his journey back to the top of the world high jump ranks.
 Within a few years, he had regained his strength and was once again performing at a high level.